fastapi/fastapi/docs/en/docs/virtual-environments.md

 /// tip

-It's a (very) good idea to put the packages and versions your program needs in a file later (for example `requirements.txt` or `pyproject.toml`).
+It's a (very) good idea to put the packages and versions your program needs in a file (for example `requirements.txt` or `pyproject.toml`).

 ///